Which Hill’s Science Diet Healthy Cuisine Recipes Get

 However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

-The eighth ingredient is rice starch, a starchy powder extracted from rice and most likely used here as a thickening agent.
+The seventh ingredient is rice starch, a starchy powder extracted from rice and most likely used here as a thickening agent.

 From here, the list goes on to include a number of other items.